kalimatas/kalimatas.github.com/_drafts/2018-10-05-java-in-memory-geospatial.md

 The main element behind this data structure is a minimum bounding rectangle .
 The "R" in R-tree stands for rectangle.
 Each rectangle describes a single object, and nearby rectangles are then grouped in another rectangle on a higher level. [ref https://en.wikipedia.org/wiki/Minimum_bounding_rectangle]

+// meme Rectangles

 {code block for jsi}

 // explanation on code block; usage of anonymous/lambda
+// confusion with degrees, which is probably described in the paper

 Examples repository https://github.com/aled/jsi-examples.